rspamd/rspamd.com/doc/configuration/selectors.md

 ## Type safety

 All selectors provide type safety controls.
-It means that Rspamd checks if types withing pipeline matches each other.
+It means that Rspamd checks if types within pipeline match each other.
 For example, `rcpts` extractor returns a list of addresses, and `from` returns a single address.
 If you need to lowercase this address you need to convert it to a string as the first step.
 This could be done by getting a specific element of this address, e.g. `from.addr` -> this returns a `string` (you could also get `from.name` to get a displayed name, for example).
 Each processor has its own list of the accepted types.

 However, in the case of recipients, `rcpt` returns a list of addresses not a single address.
 Despite of this, you can still apply the same pipeline `rcpts.addr.tolower`.
 This magic works as many processors could be functionally applied as a map: